CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-an-api.md

     Please see more detailed instructions at this [README](https://github.com/mrueda/convert-pheno/tree/main/api/python#readme-convert-pheno-api-python-version).

 !!!
 Question "Local or remote installation?"
-    The API should be installed **locally** at your server.
-The idea is to enable **federated** data discovery.
-Depending on user's adoption, in the future we may launch a [CNAG](https://www.cnag.crg.eu)-based API service.
+    The API should be installed on a **local** server to enable federated data discovery.